revilowaldow/BITC/Sessions/2023/06 18 - Session 4.md

 "The Pit"? research items

-Signal bounced chambers of the Arcanist Vixis?
+Signal bounced chambers of the Arcanist Vixil?